EricLBuehler/candle-lora/README.md

 2) Call `get_lora_model` on each model struct.
 3) Enjoy your new LoRA model!

-## Examples
+## LoRA transformers

-See some examples of transformers from Candle which have added LoRA support [here](candle-lora-transformers/examples/).
-Currently, the following transformers have been
+See transformers from Candle which have LoRA integrated [here](candle-lora-transformers/examples/).
+Currently, the following transformers have been converted:
-converted:
 - `llama`
 - `mistral`
 - `falcon`
 - `bert`
 - `stable_lm`
 - `t5`
 - `dinov2`

+## Examples

 ```rust
 use candle_core::{DType, Device, Module, Result, Tensor};